WHWB “In The Beginning”

-In 1996, after giving birth to a tiny 8 inch 4 ounce baby, Victoria Swain found that the hospital was not equipped to clothe or provide even a blanket for her tiny stillborn infant.
+In 1996, after giving birth to a tiny 8 inch, 4-ounce baby, Victoria Swain found that the hospital was not equipped to clothe or provide even a blanket for her tiny stillborn infant.
 Driven by the knowledge that there was a need to be filled here, she looked for a way to fill that need.
-After contacting another program that did these sorts of things in another state, she begin recruiting Colorado volunteers and collecting materials to make donations to hospitals that had need for these tiny specialty items.
+After contacting another program that did these sorts of things in another state, she began recruiting Colorado volunteers and collecting materials to make donations to hospitals that had the need for these tiny specialty items.

 Victoria volunteered with the WHWB Rocky Mountain group in Georgetown for several years.
 She is now newly married and living in Minnesota.